jellyfinhub-sketch/jellyfin-theme-mode-codes/README.md

 ## 🤖 Note

 All codes in this repository were created with the help of **Claude AI (by Anthropic)**.
 The ideas and concepts are original, but the code was generated with AI assistance.

+> ⚠️ You can still access settings by clicking on your **profile picture** in the top right corner.

 ---